-The Thoracic/Head and Neck Medical Oncology fellowship program is a specialized training for physicians interested in the study of aerodigestive malignancies, with an opportunity to work in lung cancer, head and neck cancer, or both.
+The Thoracic/Head and Neck Medical Oncology Fellowship Program is a specialized training offered in the Department of Thoracic/Head and Neck Medical Oncology at The University of Texas MD Anderson Cancer Center for physicians who are interested in the study of aerodigestive malignancies, with an opportunity to work in lung cancer, head and neck cancer, or both.

-- A letter of good standing from the current program
+- A letter of good standing from current clinical training program

 - Three letters of recommendation